MrYsLab/python_banyan/docs/example11.md

 The callback method is contained in lines 68 through 92.

-When the user presses or releases the pushbutton this method will be called by pigpio.
+When the user presses or releases the pushbutton, the callback method will be called by pigpio.

 Lines 84 and 85 print a message to the console containing the parameters passed by pigpio to this method.

-On line 87 the LED is set to the reported state, and finally lines 89-92 create and publish a Banyan message about the push button event.
+On line 87, the LED is set to the reported state.
+Finally, lines 89-92 create and publish a Banyan message about the push button event.